 As part of the Board of Directors, the Risk Committee (see Art.
 11 of the Internal rules of the Board of Directors, p.
-85) advises the Board on overall strategy and appetite regarding all kinds of risks, both current and future, and assists the Board when the latter verifies that the strategy is being rolled out.
+85 of the 2022 Universal Registration Document) advises the Board on overall strategy and appetite regarding all kinds of risks, both current and future, and assists the Board when the latter verifies that the strategy is being rolled out

 The Board of Directors' Audit and Internal Control Committee (see Art.
-10 of the Internal Rules of the Board of Directors, page 84) ensures that the risk control systems operate effectively.
+10 of the Internal Rules of the Board of Directors, p.
+84) ensures that the risk control systems operate effectively.